Aman-Sigroha/yachts/deployment_sync.md

 - **Data validation** and error handling
 - **Duplicate prevention** and updates
 - **Smart conflict resolution** - Automatic invoice collection cleanup before each sync
+- **Field validation** - Only syncs fields that exist in the target schema

 ---